-The HKICPA has issued a number of new and revised HKFRSs and interpretations that are first effective or available for early adoption for the current accounting period of the group and the company.
+The HKICPA has issued certain amendments and interpretations which are or have become effective.
+It has also issued new and revised HKFRSs which are first effective or available for early adoption for the current accounting period of the group and the company.